azarboon/ai-powered-cdk-best-practices/README.md

 <!-- AI Assistant: The TODO section is a note to self.
 Completely ignore it.
 NEVER read it, NEVER change it, and NEVER act upon it.
 NEVER. -->

 <!--

-optimize tsc build time with chatgpt recomms (q cli is helpless). then optimize testing speed.
+optimize bundling in deploy.sh...see how often does it run, why it doesnty use esbuild etc.

-seems each test synthesize its own app? its very slow...check how can you improve it
+optimize test time. seems each test synthesize its own app? its very slow...check how can you improve it

 • Add comprehensive JSDoc comments
 • Implement automated dependency updates